techservicesillinois/SecOps-Powershell-CISDSC/README.md

 The process of setting up a development environment for contributions is outlined in [new resources](docs/new_resources.md).

+The process of customizing these resources for your environment is outlined in [customization](docs/customization.md).

 # How can I contribute?
 The most common form of code contributions come in the form of [static corrections](docs/static_corrections.md) and [new resources](docs/new_resources.md).
 However edits and additions to documentation or the CISDSCResourceGeneration module are also encouraged.